-We begin by simply considering what information people have acquired about their health insurance and retirement saving plans.
+Frictions in acquiring and processing information: The first three questions in Panel A consider what information people have acquired about their health insurance and retirement saving plans.
 Research in other settings finds that many employees are poorly informed about several features of HDHP/HSAs (Handel and Kolstad 2015, Brot-Goldberg et al. 2017) and more general aspects of health insurance (Loewenstein et al. 2013, Bhargava, Loewenstein and Sydnor 2017).
 Separately, many people are not well informed about retirement benefits, which results in lower savings (Bernheim and Garrett 2003, Duflo and Saez 2003, Chan and Stevens 2008, Bhargava and Conell-Price 2022).